Vynewine/vyne-web/README.md

 git commit -a -m "Adding precompiled assets"
 ```

-Push to Heroku (assumin you are logged in to Vynz Heroku account)
+Push to Heroku (assumin you are logged in to Vyne Heroku account)
 ```
 git push heroku master
 ```